top of page

 Are recalled firearms dangerous?

-Some recalled firearms may allegedly contain safety defects or mechanical problems.
+Some recalled firearms may contain safety defects or mechanical problems.
 Firearm owners should review official recall notices and manufacturer safety information.

 What is a firearm product liability claim?